Book submissions closed until September 2022.

 Tell us your story idea

-To help us reply quickly, please send: a brief email telling us about your book, its length and genre etc; send a simple synopsis, one sentence or paragraph explaining each chapter is fine; include the first chapter of your manuscript.
+To help us reply quickly, please send: a brief email telling us about your book; attach a synopsis, one sentence or paragraph explaining the high point of each chapter, and attach the first chapter of your completed manuscript (doc/docx not pdf please).

-We love romance in our mystery, adventure, and supernatural tales too, and sex if that's your forte.
-As explicit as you like.
-Happy sex of all kinds is what we want if happy sex you write.
-Go for it, let them sweat and keen and come.
-That's what people (and werewolves and fairies and aliens) do.
+We also love romance in our mystery, adventure, and supernatural tales, as well as happy sex if happy sex you write.
+That's what people and werewolves and cryptids and aliens do.

 And if you think "no one would want to read something I wrote, would they?"
 Read these encouraging words and think again.